-NOTE: While a display screen protector usually does a great job of hiding small sratches, if you have a deep scratch, it may only make it more noticeable by capturing an air bubble over the scratch, underneath the protector.
-However, the protector will make it simpler to use the screen besides your finger or stylus getting caught on scratch.
+NOTE: While a display screen protector usually does a great job of hiding small scratches, if you have a deep scratch, it may only make it more noticeable by capturing an air bubble over the scratch, underneath the protector.
+However, the protector will make it simpler to use the screen beside your finger or stylus getting caught on scratch.

 Fill The Scratches On your Phone With Glue

 You can use epoxy, Gorilla, or super glue to fill in the scratches on your phone’s screen.
 The key is to use a small amount.
 Here’s how to use glue to fill in your screen scratches.

 1. After covering the ports on your phone, use tape to protect the area around the scratch to prevent the glue from spilling into unscratched areas.